The best apps to learn French in 2025

 Langua is a web app that allows learners to build vocabulary and watch podcasts and videos with features like a transcript and one-click translation tool.
 There's also an AI-generated Stories feature.
 But Langua is probably best known for its AI chatbot that lets you practice French conversation.

-Bottom line: Langua is great for intermediate learners who want AI chat practice, but if you're a beginner who needs structured lessons with pronunciation feedback, consider French Together's focused approach.
+Bottom line: Langua is great for intermediate learners who want AI chat practice, but if you're a beginner who needs structured lessons with pronunciation feedback, consider Copycat Cafe's focused approach.

 Langua offers a limited free version for testing.
 For full access, there are two paid tiers: